DoriniTT/Vulcan/docs/source/configuration.rst

 --------------

 Although this is a optional, I highly recommend you to take a look on the ``run_step_relax`` function on the vulcan.py script.
 Depending on the type of calculation you intend to do, this is the function that you need to modify.
-Again, it has default parameters that works well for some cases.
+Again, it has default parameters that works well for most cases.

 .. note::